What do you do if your pressure washer won’t start?

 Your manufacturer’s manual will tell you which type of fuse you need to use.

 Swap out the blown fuse with the new one.

 If you use an extension cord over a long distance, you may find that you aren’t getting enough electricity into your washer.

 Electric washers are made to operate over short distances (no longer than 25 feet) with extension cords.

-If your washer still does not want to start after it has completely cooled down, then you need to contact your manufacturer.
+Contact your manufacturer if your washer does not want to start after it completely cools down.

 Fuel-related issues are the main contributors to gas pressure washers not starting.
 Yet, there can be mechanical problems, too.

 Gas left to sit for several months can lose its potency.

 That is due to the fuel oxidizing and turning stale.

 The result is a pressure washer that splutters when running or a machine that completely refuses to start.